fabric8io/fabric8/docs/fabric8Apps.md

 ### Installation

-To install any of the above apps on OpenShift see the [Install Fabric8 on OpenShift Guide](fabric8OnOpenShift.html)
+To install any of the above apps see the [Install Fabric8 on Kubernetes or OpenShift Guide](fabric8OnOpenShift.html)